jandiscrin/send-multiple-mensages-wattsapp/README.md

 # send-multiple-mensages-wattsapp
-//use this code on the console of the wattsapp
+use this code on the console of the wattsapp